linagora/openpaas-esn/docker/doc/tests.md

 grunt test-e2e-pull
 ```

+##### Save time by not creating all containers each time

-By running `grunt test-e2e`, it will remove the containers after it finishes.
+Running `grunt test-e2e` will remove the containers after it finishes.
 Instead, you can skip the containers removal to save time while you're writing
 tests.
 By using the following command, you will reuse the same containers over
 the time.
 So use it carefully, as for example, your database data won't be